AnnaDunblad/Rasputnik-the-arduino-robot/README.md

 **Case line-following with obstacles:** (on a track with two lanes - inner and outer- and obstacles and other robots)

 * Starting when a "flag" (paper, fabric, card board etc) is held close infront of  it and then quickly drawn away

-* Follow a line with turns less than 90 degrees (due to greater speed)
+* Follow a line with turns less than 90 degrees (due to greater speed than in non-obstacles line-following)

 * Switch lanes when faced with an obstacle

-**Maze-solving **
+**Maze-solving: **

 * Starting when a "flag" (paper, fabric, card board etc) is held close infront of  it and then quickly drawn away

 * Solving a maze by the follow-wall principle (which wall is can be changed)

 * Turning 90 degrees when turning

 * Turning 180 degrees when faced with a dead-end

 * Turning 180 degrees when crossing a line (a drawn line on the floor of the maze indicated in the competition that the way ahead lead to a dead end)

 ### Questions about the code? ###